 Indeed, there is a real risk of a race to the bottom of privacy protections.
 Bearing in mind the global nature of the treaty, it will be crucial that human rights stay front and center during negotiations and that a race to the bottom in terms of human rights protections is avoided.

 We welcome the fact that every non-governmental organization that requested to participate in this treaty process is able to register with the Ad-Hoc Committee, including EFF, Derecho Digitales, Human Rights Watch, Access Now, Privacy International, and other civil society colleagues.
 This contrasts with many other negotiation processes, including those for the updated Protocol to the Budapest Convention, where civil society was excluded from listening or providing input during negotiations.
 For the UN treaty, multi-stakeholder participation should include attending committee sessions, making written submissions, and even speaking at the meetings.
 However, it remains to be seen if there will be opportunities for actual and meaningful participation of civil society organizations.

 EFF supported Human Rights Watch’s oral intervention, which states, “building trust requires transparency and the involvement of civil society, including groups with digital security expertise and who work with vulnerable communities and individuals.”
-We and our civil society colleagues have an important role in maintaining a focus on the human rights implications of the treaty and keeping rights at the center of the discussion.
+Our civil society colleagues and EFF have an important role in maintaining a focus on the human rights implications of the treaty and keeping rights at the center of the discussion.